muygalan/100-days-of-code/log.md

 **Thoughts:** I didn't study code as much as I would have liked to tonight.
 I have a headache and feel a bit dizzy.
 On top of that I feel drained after a long day and I'm also knackered.
 Hopefully tomorrow I can focus a bit better!

+### Day 13: February 22nd, 2018

+**Today's Progress**: I didn't study code today, but I did add a lot of documentation to my mkdocs page that I'm building for the "Jekyll H2O Theme" doc.

+**Thoughts:** I almost didn't code at all tonight (horrible headache), but I got the urge to work on my documentation.
+I also downloaded these free programming books from a Facebook Group I'm a member off.
+They are very well written and I look forward to reading them.

 ---

 ### Day 0: February 30, 2016 (Example 1)